TL;DR

 The free version of GA4 has a 14-month retention limitation for all data and metrics.
 GA360 still has the 14-month retention limit for properties, but it allows storing other events for up to 50 months.

-Retention limitations are a major drawback of the free GA4 experience, as customers will be severely limited in their ability to analyze long-term trends.
+Retention limitations are a major drawback of the free GA4 experience, as customers are severely limited in their ability to analyze long-term trends.

 Integrations